social-analytics/express/README.md

 ## Routing

-  - **Chainable Route Handlers**: Recommended approach to avoid duplicate route names
+  - **Chainable Route Handlers**

+    + Recommended approach to avoid duplicate route names
     + Create chainable route handlers for a route path
     + This is new to Express 4
     + Since path is specified in a single location, it helps to modularize your routes and improve code structure